cheshire-cat-ai/docs/mkdocs/faq.md

 #### I want to use the admin page for...

-The admin page is an administration/debugging panel.
-The only use case is to provide a more convinient way to interact with the cat...
+The admin panel is meant to be an administration interface.
+It's purpose is to chat with the Cat only to debug/play with it, it is not intended to be a final widget chat used by eventual final users.

 We provide a [widget](https://github.com/cheshire-cat-ai/widget-vue) to connect the Cat to your product.